 George Washington, Thomas Jefferson, Benjamin Franklin, Abraham Lincoln, Franklin Delano Roosevelt, Mahatma Gandhi, Winston Churchill, Martin Luther King, Nelson Mandela, Lyndon Baines Johnson, and Ronald Reagan were all master politicians.
 People who govern in war and peace do politics.
 Leaders who change the game in business do politics.
 Scientists who win Nobel Prizes for their research do politics.
 Activists who lead the charge to improve community schools do politics.
 Even great artists who represent a new school do politics.

-Sure, politics can feel like kissing up, but what feels like kissing up to one person can feel like gaining the necessary power and influence to accomplish great things to the next.
+Sure, politics can feel like kissing up, but what feels like kissing up to one person can feel like gaining the necessary power and influence to accomplish great things to the next person.
 In the same sense, politics can be frustrating and infuriating.
 But what is frustrating and infuriating to one of us can feel like an exciting human puzzle to others.

 Finally, politics may feel like changing what you stand for accordingly to the audience.
 Yet to a political master in business or government, it is not about changing what you stand for, it is about speaking to the issues and concerns of the audience.